xd2287/transformers/docs/source/en/model_doc/big_bird.md

 This model was contributed by [vasudevgupta](https://huggingface.co/vasudevgupta).
 The original code can be found [here](https://github.com/google-research/bigbird).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [big_bird](https://huggingface.co/models?other=big_bird)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)